-Delaying preventative care often results in a much larger bill down the line.
-However, some patients still hesitate to invest in preventative dentistry because they don’t think they can afford it.
+Delaying preventive care often results in a much larger bill down the line.
+However, some patients still hesitate to invest in these types of procedures because they don’t think they can afford it.
 At Contemporary Family Dental, we believe the health of our patients comes first, which is why we offer flexible payment options.
 With flexible payment options, you can get affordable dental care today instead of dealing with an expensive dental emergency tomorrow.

-Additionally, you can take comfort in knowing that we’re not asking any of our patients to make an investment in preventative dentistry that we haven’t also made ourselves.
-Our office has made this a priority and invested in preventative services technologies so we can detect oral health problems earlier than ever for our patients.
+Additionally, you can take comfort in knowing that we’re not asking any of our patients to make an investment that we haven’t also made ourselves.
+Our office has made this a priority and invested in preventive services technologies so we can detect oral health problems earlier than ever for our patients.

-Our Grand Rapids, MI, preventative dentists can help you take charge of your oral health and protect your smile from dental emergencies with preventative dentistry.
+Our dentists in Grand Rapids, MI, can help you take charge of your oral health and protect your smile from dental emergencies with preventive dentistry.
 Additionally, if you are suffering from a dental emergency, we’re here to help.
 Call Contemporary Family Dental at (616) 209-3969, or contact us online.